 Spalding residents are being urged to give their homes some kerb appeal by entering a competition to find the best front garden.

-For the second year running the competition is being run by Spalding In Bloom committee in conjunction with the Spalding Guardian and Lincolnshire Free Press.
+For the third year running this great competition is being run by the Spalding In Bloom committee in conjunction with the Spalding Guardian and Lincolnshire Free Press.

 And the contest is being sponsored by Birchgrove Garden Centre in Pinchbeck, which is putting up prizes of £50, £25 and £10 for the three best entrants.

 The competition is easy to enter – just fill in the form on this page and send it with a picture of your front garden to the address shown.

 Or email us your picture to firstname.lastname@example.org and include all the details asked for on the form – your name, address and telephone number.

 Entries must be with us by Wednesday, July 15.

 The competition is open to Spalding residents only.